Molecular modeling library for human beings!

 Run the following command:

 Pteros can perform the Solvent Accesible Surface Area (SASA) computatations using POWERSASA code developed in the Karlsruhe Institute of Technology.
 POWERSASA is licensed by specific and rather restrictive "Academic/Non-Profit SASA software license agreement".
 See the comment in the file src/core/sasa/power_sasa.h for details.
 This license is NOT Open Source and imply many restrictions!
 Please read it carefully.
-If you agree with this license and performed all required steps than use the following flag when invoking cmake:
+If you agree with this license and performed all required steps use the following flag when invoking cmake:

 If the Python is installed, but you don't want to use it add the following flag to CMake invocation:

 Compiled analysis plugins, which are written in C++, will be also missing in this case because they are built as Python extensions by default.
-However, it is possible to build each plugin as a separate standalone program, which does not depend on Python, by adding the following flag to CMake invocation:
+However, it is possible to build each plugin as a separate standalone program, which does not depend on Python, by adding the following flag to CMake:

 The sources of all these libraries are included into the source tree of Pteros, so you don't need to install them separately.